The Daily Lifestyle Syndrome

 I wrote several blogs that highlight death defying moments in my life.
 When I was 15 years old, I hit a tree when I skidded off a dirt road in Mississippi at a high rate of speed.
 When I was 21, I crashed in a sailplane and walked away with a compression fracture in my spine.
-A year later, I drove my Porsche sports car over a 300 foot cliff and lived to tell the tale.
+A year later, I drove my Porsche sports car over a 300 foot cliff and was the first one out of that canyon to live and tell the tale.

 I had three different chances to die and yet I still found myself alive.
 I often wondered why God allowed that to happen.
 Was there a reason that I would discover later?
-Do I still have value on this planet?
+Does He think I still have some value on this planet?

-The main thing that was imparted to me was maybe the answer is yes!
-I think I do have value.
-I do have something to give back, but what am I going to do about it?
+The main thing that was imparted to me was that maybe the answer is a yes!
+I think I do have value and can give something back, but I have had to wonder what I was going to do about it.

 A big wake-up call hit me hard when my wife had a heart attack.
-I wondered how much time I had left to be with her.
-Would she die and leave me alone.
-What should I do to spend the remaining days with her and make up for missed opportunities gone by?
+I then had to face reality and realize that the time I had left to be with her might be fleeting.
+I asked myself what I would do if she died and left me alone.
+How should I spend the remaining days with her and make up for missed opportunities gone by?

 Wasted Days and Wasted Nights

 I am kind of a hard person to get to know and harder still to live with.
-My wife once told me our lives together had evolved into a sort of brother-sister relationship.
+My wife once told me our lives together had evolved into a sort of brother and sister relationship.
 I had reached the point where I took her for granted and she just succumbed to my wishes and demands.

 It didn’t matter to me what she wanted, as long as I got what I wanted.
 Move here or move there.
 Buy this or that.
 Eat where I wanted to eat or do what I wanted to do.

 Instead of spending quality time with my kids, I spent most of my waking hours wishing they were not around.
-Lectures or punishments seemed to be the normal course of action.
+Lectures or punishments seemed to be the normal course of action when dealing with them.
 Kind of sad when I think about all the wasted hours gone by that I could have used to connect with them.